Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Main results

 there exists $C_1, C_2 >0$, depending on $\tau$, $K$, $E_f$, $E'_f$, $W_f$ (and $L^{p_\gamma}_f$ if $\Phi$ satisfies $\eqref{assumptionPhi}$ with $\gamma < 0$), such that

 Moreover, in the case $\nu=0$, one can take $K=2$ (Maxwellian lower bound). \end{theorem}

-We emphasize here that, in the same spirit than in the cutoff case, the main part of the proof will rely on the establishment of an equivalent to Proposition $\ref{prop:centredball}$ for non-cutoff collision kernels.
+We emphasize here that, in the same spirit as in the cutoff case, the main part of the proof will rely on the establishment of an equivalent to Proposition $\ref{prop:centredball}$ for non-cutoff collision kernels.